How to Perform Daily Posture Self-Checks?

 Additionally, research in Clinical Biomechanics (Griegel-Morris et al., 1992) highlighted the link between poor posture and musculoskeletal disorders, stressing the value of consistent evaluations.

-Incorporating simple self-check routines can lead to improved posture habits, reducing the risk of developing chronic conditions and enhancing overall well-being.
+Incorporating simple self-check routines can lead to improved posture habits, reducing the risk of developing chronic conditions (such as restricted blood flow to the brain) and enhancing overall well-being.

 Whether it is a quick mirror check or mindful alignment while seated, these practices are small yet impactful steps toward lifelong musculoskeletal health.